Vansh-Dwivedi/NavAccountingApp/README.md

 - 🚀 Real-time messaging implemented successfully
 - 🔔 Unread message notification bubble working as expected

+### 📝 Forms
+- ✅ Forms are now fully functional
+- 📄 Forms are now styled
+- 🖊️ Admin can save forms
+- 📩 Manager can send it to client

 ### 🎨 UI/UX Improvements
 - ✅ Enhanced application styles for a more polished look
 - 📱 Maintained responsiveness across various devices